jaredly/geometricart/Roadmap.md

 - [ ] OK so we actually want this on State.
-Call it "ur-shapes" or something (might be triangles or quadrilaterals, or I guess hexagons? yeah could be)
+Call it "ur-shapes" or something (might be triangles or quadrilaterals, or I guess hexagons? yeah could be) oh and actually.. we could have "octagon + square" and "hex + two squares + tri"